How to Request for Meeting Appointment (with Examples)

 Commence with a salutation

-A salutation is essential at the beginning of a meeting appointment letter.
-The salutation is used to address the recipient of the meeting appointment letter, and as such, must be official.
+A salutation is essential at the beginning of this letter.
+The salutation is used to address the recipient and, as such, must be official.
 An unofficial salutation is only acceptable if the meeting is going to be an informal one.

 Place